HoxelDraw/HoxelDraw-Prototype/README.txt

         Right-click + drag: Orbit the 3D camera
         Mouse wheel: Zoom (dolly) the 3D camera
         Left-click: Use the active tool (see the Tools Panel).
 Many tools also have click+drag actions.
+    Focus Slicing Plane on Hoxel
+        Ctrl + right-click any hoxel in this view to center the slicing hyperplane on this hoxel.

 Cross Section View Controls
     Slice Rotation sliders